VillagerUnknown/VillagerCoin/README.md

 ## Receipts

 Players can craft receipts for transactions by placing the payment amount of coins in the crafting table with paper.
 When a receipt is crafted, the date, amount, and player name will be added to the receipt.
 Receipts from the same player and date will stack and sum the totals.
 This is a fun and easy way for multiplayer servers to make transactions feel more realistic.

+_Quick-crafting (shift-clicking crafted items to craft the maximum) will work as expected with receipts._

 ## Loot Tables